Skip to content

 Photo by Fauzan on Unsplash

 In the past week alone, there have been dozens of strikes by unionized workers from various sectors around the globe, such as in South Africa, Canada, the USA, India, and across Europe.
 The workplace system has been defective, and the COVID-19 pandemic exposes its fault lines.
 What began with massive worker layoffs at the beginning of this pandemic continues with “The Great Resignation”.
+As the world recovers from the impact of the COVID-19 pandemic, we must make changes in the workplace system.
+This idea is in line with Goal 8 of SDGs, “Decent Work for All”.
+We need something better than what it was, what it still is.

 Sean O’Brien, soon-to-be the head of the International Brotherhood of Teamsters, stated the importance of negotiation at this time in an interview with Allison Prang from The Wall Street Journal.
-He said, “these corporations made record profits through one of the most disastrous times that we’ll ever see.
+He said, “These corporations made record profits through one of the most disastrous times that we’ll ever see.
 Now it’s time to say, look, these wages need to reflect what corporations are doing.
 I think we need to strike while the iron is hot right now.
 I am more than enthusiastic about the direction of labor unions.
 I love the fact that people are standing out there fighting.”

 The conversation about workplace conditions is alive on social media as well.
 People on Twitter discuss ‘red flags’ in job listings, share basic legal rights for workers, and even urge each other to ask organizations about their COVID-19 pandemic response during the interview process.
 The news of a general strike in South Korea attended by half a million workers went viral on social media.
 The strike featured several workers in Squid Game character costumes, a recent hit Netflix series that explored the effects of an unfair workplace system, inequality, and debt.